validator/validator/README.md

 The steps above will build, test, and run the vnu checker such that you can open `http://0.0.0.0:8888/` in a Web browser to use the vnu checker Web UI.

 > [!WARNING]
 > Future checker releases will bind by default to the address `127.0.0.1`.
-Your checker deployment might become unreachable unless you use the `--bind-address` option to bind the checker to a different address:
+Your checker deployment might become unreachable unless you use the `--bind-address` option to bind to a different address:

     python ./checker.py --bind-address=128.30.52.73 all